1978 Ramazzotti Cup

-The 1978 Milan Indoor, also known by its sponsored name Ramazzotti Cup, was a men's tennis tournament played on indoor carpet courts at the Palazzo dello Sport in Milan in Italy.
+The 1978 Ramazzotti Cup, also known as the Milan Indoor or Milan WCT, was a men's tennis tournament played on indoor carpet courts at the Palazzo dello Sport in Milan in Italy.
 The event was part WCT Tour which was incorporated into the 1978 Colgate-Palmolive Grand Prix circuit.
 It was the inaugural edition of the tournament and was held from 27 March through 2 April 1978.
 Second-seeded Björn Borg won the singles title.
 Total attendance for the tournament was 76,841.